mindyng/mindyng.github.io/_posts/2024-07-13-Advanced-Language-Analysis.md

 <img width="1365" alt="Screenshot 2024-07-14 at 1 55 57 PM" src="https://github.com/user-attachments/assets/21f4c897-9d98-43e8-8ace-523e93ffa6eb">

-Also, I compared YouTube versus Reddit engagement, average emotion and average sentiment.
+Also, I compared YouTube versus Reddit engagement (number of likes), average emotion and average aspect sentiment.

 <img width="737" alt="Screenshot 2024-07-14 at 9 32 05 AM" src="https://github.com/user-attachments/assets/4a631170-c23e-4e2a-8563-e8433628a989">

-YouTube was more popular with engagement most likely due to MKBHD channel, but other measurements need improvement.
+YouTube was more popular with engagement most likely due to MKBHD's channel, but other measurements need improvement.

 These coarse views, led me to pursue finer grain sentiment analysis with more precise sentiment scores.
 Aspect-Based Sentiment Analysis pulls out key aspects from a comment and the sentiment tied to it.